 If this applies to you, Truehold’s sale-leaseback is another option for you to consider.

-The spouse who wishes to stay then pays a monthly rent and remains in their home as long as they like—whether that be a year, twenty years, or even just a few months.
+The spouse who wishes to stay then pays a monthly rent and remains in their home as long as they like as a renter —whether that be a year, twenty years, or even just a few months.
 Rent also covers maintenance, taxes, and insurance, so you won’t have to worry about those additional expenses while planning for your future.

 With Truehold’s sale-leaseback, you can easily divide your home’s value and avoid tense negotiations with your spouse.
 By doing so, you also unlock cash from your home equity that can help ease the other financial stressors that come with divorce, all while keeping the stability and comfort of living at home.

-A survey conducted by the AARP found that 76% of people who got a divorce later in life felt they made the right choice.
-Truehold’s sale-leaseback can simplify the divorce process so you can move towards that happier life.
+A survey conducted by the AARP found that 76% of people who got a later life divorce felt they made the right choice.
+Truehold’s sale-leaseback can simplify the divorce process so you can move towards that happy life.

 If you’re going through a divorce and trying to figure out how you or your spouse can stay in your home, give us a call at (314) 353-9757, and one of our advisors can help determine if Truehold is the best option for you.